chinedufn/psd/tests/fixtures/README.md

 1x1 gray image that only has one channel.

 It was getting an index out of range for slice error since we assumed that there were always 3+ channels.

+Color mode is grayscale.

+## two-channel-8x8.psd

+8x8 image with different shades of black/white/grey

+It has two channels, red and green.

+Color mode is grayscale.